- Many of the dog breeds that can be found on this list have very wrinkly faces, including the Pug, the Pitbull, and the Mastiff.

 The monkey dog is perfect for an apartment, but it needs to be protected from heat.
 To be more accurate, its coat, which is harsh as well as messy, needs to be protected.
 The coat shouldn’t be clipped but combed, brushed, and stripped by hand now and then.
 An owner brave enough to enter this dog in a proper dog show, as opposed to an Ugly Dog Contest, might want to hire a professional groomer.

 Learn more about the affenpinscher here.

 1. Dogue de Bordeaux

-Can you think of a dog whose bite is worse than a pit bulls?
-Actually, there are a few dogs like this, and one of them is the Dogue de Bordeaux.
+Can you think of a dog whose bite is worse than a pit bull?
+Actually, there are a few dogs who fit the bill, and one of them is the Dogue de Bordeaux.
 One of our ugliest dogs, it has a bite force of 556 pounds per square inch, which might be enough to send a pit bull cowering.
-Like the pit, the Dogue de Bordeaux is massively built, with a big ugly head with an undershot jaw like a bulldog’s and a worried look like Neapolitan mastiff.
+Like the pit, the Dogue de Bordeaux is massively built, with a big ugly head with an undershot jaw like a bulldog’s and a worried look like a Neapolitan mastiff.
 It has a short, somewhat loose coat and strong legs and hindquarters.
 The Dogue de Bordeaux was trained in France to be a guardian and hunt game, but now and then it was used to bait bulls.